 identifying structure–function relationships over multiple length scales

-The Xiao group develops new strategies to control the structure of crystalline porous frameworks and dense coordination solids across multiple length scales, from the molecular to the nano-, meso-, and macroscale.
+The Xiao lab develops new strategies to control the structure of crystalline porous frameworks and dense coordination solids across multiple length scales, from the molecular to the nano-, meso-, and macroscale.
 In particular, we are interested in how controlling both the local and long range self-assembly and structure of porous molecules and materials can lead to enhanced transport properties (electronic, ionic, molecular), new catalytic activity, and novel emergent behavior.

 We will design a new class of liquid crystals featuring rich interior and exterior surface chemistry.
 We will investigate their fundamental phase behavior and responsiveness to external stimuli, as well as employ these materials for targeted applications in electrochemical and membrane-based devices.